Truc4p/final-year-project/report/SECTION_3_REQUIREMENTS_ANALYSIS.md

 | Q14 | Linear scale (1–5) | Business | Likelihood to migrate to an integrated alternative | 1=Very unlikely … 5=Very likely | Yes |
 | Q15 | Grid (Likert 1–5) | Business | Barriers to adopting a new platform | Rows: Setup complexity; Migration difficulty; Security/compliance; Staff resistance; Lack of native live streaming; Platform fragmentation.
 Cols: 1–5 | Yes |

-"Section 2A — Business","Q12A_BIZ","Business","linear_scale_1_5","Importance of offering AI skin education with cited sources to customers","1=Not important|5=Very important","Yes",""
-"Section 2A — Business","Q13A_BIZ","Business","multiple_choice","Would you enable an AI skin education module (with citations and disclaimers)?","Yes|No|Maybe","Yes",""

 Section 2B — End-use customers (Shown if Q2 = End-use customer)

 | Q# | Type | Audience | Prompt | Options | Required |